Skip to content

 microclaw

 Minimal driver supporting Discord, Telegram, and Slack handles.
-Does not support INVOKE scheduling or structured health probes.
+Does not support INVOKE scheduling.
+It has a structured health probe and uses a writable root filesystem.

 Choosing a Driver